filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag should be enabled if there is a need for the Bluetooth protocol.

-### build
-This flag is used by the Gentoo team for building early stage images and bootstrapping.
-This will ignore the [app-misc/mime-types](../app-misc/mime-types.md) package dependency.

-The flag should normally be disabled.

 ### ensurepip
 When this flag is enabled the `ensurepip` module will be installed, which can be used to bootstrap `pip` and `setuptools` using the bundled wheels.
 When this flag is disabled, the module will be removed from the resulting image before installation.